msberends/AMR/index.md

 *(<help title="Too Long, Didn't Read">TLDR</help> - to find out how to conduct AMR analysis, please [continue reading here to get started](./articles/AMR.html).*

+> *18 October 2019*
+> **METHODS PAPER PREPRINTED**
+> A methods paper about this package has been preprinted at bioRxiv.
+Please see [here for the publishers page](https://doi.org/10.1101/810622) or [click here for the PDF](https://www.biorxiv.org/content/early/2019/10/18/810622.full.pdf).

 ----

 ### What is `AMR` (for R)?